Are you part of the 90% majority of people who don’t consume enough fruits and vegetables each day?

 Research also shows pomegranate may be beneficial for supporting heart health, joint health, men’s health and much more.

 One of the top brands of 100% pomegranate juice contains a whopping 34 grams of sugar per 8-oz serving.
 That’s eight teaspoons of sugar in just one small serving.
-If you drink the entire bottle (as many do), you get twice as much, or 16 teaspoons of sugar!
+If you drink the entire 16-oz bottle (as many people do), you get 16 teaspoons of sugar.

 By fermenting the pomegranate juice in Organic Fermented Fruits, we’re able to nearly eliminate the sugars in pomegranate – a real win for those who want to enjoy the many potential benefits of pomegranate without its plentiful sugar.